Will the bombing of Iran end the war for America, or start it?

 Oman, which had been mediating nuclear talks between the United States and Iran, said the American action threatened to “widen the war.”
 Qatar warned “that these dangerous tensions … will lead to disastrous repercussions at the regional and international levels.”

-Mr. Trump said B-2 stealth bombers dropped 30,000-pound bunker buster bombs on Iran’s most heavily protected uranium enrichment facility at Fordow, which is buried a half mile under mountainous rock.
+Mr. Trump said B-2 stealth bombers dropped 30,000-pound bunker-buster bombs on Iran’s most heavily protected uranium enrichment facility at Fordow, which is buried a half mile under mountainous rock.

 Another 30 Tomahawk cruise missiles were fired by U.S. submarines at Iran’s Natanz and Isfahan nuclear facilities.